hanshanley/hanshanley.github.io/_publications/tales.md

 ---
-title: "Tall and True Tales: Thoroughly Tracking the Takes and Trajectories of News Narratives from Trustworthy and Worrisome Websites"
+title: "Tracking the Takes and Trajectories of News Narratives from Trustworthy and Worrisome Websites"
 permalink: /publication/tales
 date: 2025-01-02
 collection: publications